 - Schedule 1 controlled drugs are generally not seen in a community pharmacy as they are not used for medical purposes but research, for example, LSD.

 - The most common Schedule 5 is codeine preparations or low strength of morphine (e.g., Morphine sulfate oral solution 10mg/5ml)

 - Common Schedule 2 controlled drugs include Morphine, Oxycodone, Fentanyl.

 - Common Schedule 3 controlled drugs include Gabapentin and Pregabalin, Temazepam, Tramadol, Buprenorphine.

 I have an ‘owing’ for a controlled drug script?
 How much time do I have to collect it?

 A 12-month repeatable prescription expires 12 months from the issue date.
-The first supply of a repeatable prescription needs to be done within 6 months of the issue date.
+The first supply of a repeatable prescription needs to be done within six months of the issue date.
 Controlled drugs Schedule 2 and 3 cannot be prescribed as a repeatable prescription.
-As confusing as it may be, a list of drugs at the back of prescription is commonly known as ‘repeats’, however, this has nothing to do with ‘repeat dispensing’ which I talked about.
+As confusing as it may be, a list of drugs at the back of prescription is commonly known as ‘repeats.’
+However, this has nothing to do with ‘repeat dispensing,’ about which I talked.

-Private prescription expires 6 months from the issue date with the exemption of controlled drugs private (or vet) scripts and private scripts for which the prescriber allowed repeated dispensing (see below).
+Private prescription expires six months from the issue date with the exemption of controlled drugs private (or vet) scripts and private scripts for which the prescriber allowed repeated dispensing (see below).
 To learn more about private prescriptions, read a separate post, Private prescriptions Q&A.

-For repeatable private prescription, first dispensing needs to be done within 6 months of the issue date, following which there is no legal time limit for dispensing.
+For repeatable private prescriptions, first dispensing needs to be done within six months of the issue date, following which there is no legal time limit for dispensing.
 Prescriber states typically how many times prescription can be repeated.